trivikverma/researchgroup/content/teaching/courses.md

 <br />

 {{% callout note %}}
-The course is being updated for 2021 and the contenty will be release 2 weeks prior to the start of the sessions.
+The course is being updated for 2021 and the content will be released 2 weeks prior to the start of the sessions.
 {{% /callout %}}

 ### [EPA 1316 Introduction to Urban Data Science (Quarter 1 - 2021)]()